Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 Recently, I was also working on some code involving generics and faced another problem: I needed to define a signature where all of the type arguments were optional, but usable in arbitrary combinations with each other.
 After a bit of time, I found a way to achieve that by using an approach similar to the [_fluent interface_](https://en.wikipedia.org/wiki/Fluent_interface) design pattern, but applied in relation to types instead of objects.

 In this article, I will explain the problem I was trying to solve and how I was ultimately able to do it with the help of that approach.
-Besides that, I'll show how this pattern can be also applied in some other cases to make generic types more discoverable and easier to use.
+Besides that, I'll show how this pattern can also be applied in some other scenarios to make generic types more discoverable and easier to use.

 ## Fluent interfaces